 Q: What if I have a Lifetime Certificate?

 You are automatically locked into the lower 2017 prices for any and all other licenses, tags and permits for at least the next 5 years.

-Q: What if I already have my 2017 annual license but not yet purchased my 2018 license?
+Q: What if I have my 2017 annual license but not yet purchased my 2018 license?

 Congratulations!
 You are locked in to 2017 prices for 2018.
-Just buy you annual license every year for as long as the Price Lock program is active and you will continue to pay 2017 prices each year.
+Just buy your annual license every year for as long as the Price Lock program is active and you will continue to pay 2017 prices each year.

 Q: What if I buy a 3-day or daily license, does this qualify for Price Lock?

 Sorry, but the answer is no. To be part of the Price Lock program, you need to purchase or hold any valid 2017 resident annual license.
 To continue to stay in the program, you also need to purchase or hold a valid resident annual license in future consecutive years.

 Q: Do I need to buy a license every year to stay locked into 2017 prices?

 Yes.
 To benefit from Price Lock, you will need to buy an annual license each consecutive year after 2017.

 The Price Lock program will last at least for 5 years, through 2022.
 At that time, the Idaho Legislature and Idaho Fish and Game Commission will review Price Lock to decide if it will continue.
 If enough people participate in Price Lock, the program may be extended.